-The products we create are evolving dynamically yet the tools we use to design them have not changed on a fundamental level in over three decades.
-These current tools lock us into a fixed, stagnant canvas, the form takes precedence over content while we are designing for an open, unlimited medium.
+Paradoxically, The products we create are evolving, yet the tools we use to design them didn't change in over three decades.
+These existing tools keep us in a fixed, stagnant canvas, the form overshadows the function.

-Have you ever stopped to think - this could all be so different.
+Have you ever stopped to think - this could all be so different?
 Why are all of us designing complex component systems in static design tools and, even worse, handing them off instead of building the real thing ourselves?